Fordi/Keyboard/README.md

 2. Configuration

     1. Make sure [keymap.h](./keymap.h) is effectively empty (but exists)
-    2. Open [config.h](./config.h) in a text editor, and comment / uncomment `#define DIODES` based on what you know about your matrix.
+    2. Open [config.h](./config.h) in a text editor
+        1. comment / uncomment `#define DIODES` based on what you know about your matrix.
 If you're unsure, leave it on.
+        2. comment / uncomment `#define MAC` based on what host system you'll be scanning your keyboard on.

 3. Scan